Alaska marijuana industry cites tax concerns

 Wyrick says the tax, combined with production and other expenses, is too burdensome to keep his Anchorage operation called Danish Gardens open.

-Cultivators are responsible for the tax, which is $50 an ounce when marijuana is sold or transferred from a grow facility to a retail shop or product manufacturer.
+Cultivators are responsible for the tax, which is $50 an ounce and imposed when marijuana is sold or transferred from a grow facility to a retail shop or product manufacturer.
 There is a lesser tax rate for immature bud and trim.

-According to state figures, the number of those delinquent is nine times what it was a year ago, standing at 45.
+According to state figures, the number of those delinquent has grown from six a year ago to 45.
 Late taxes due with accruing penalties and interests total about $1 million.

 Many in the industry blame the tax, though some also see an unlimited number of licensees as part of the problem.